 January… it’s that time of year when people are extra passionate about new beginnings.

-For a lot of you, this might mean venturing into a new niche site project.
+For a lot of you, this might mean venturing into a new blog project.

 In this post I want to share some tips with you on how to get started and how to avoid some very common (and crucial) mistakes.

-Deciding to start a new niche site is exciting!
+Deciding to start a new blog is exciting!
 I still get hyped up whenever I decide to enter a new niche.

 The possibility of growing something from scratch, dominating a new niche, and building upon my monthly income hopefully a significant amount is an exciting feeling.

 But it’s not like a few years ago anymore.
-We can’t just throw up niche sites with the intention of building it to a few dollars per day, and then move onto the next project.
+We can’t just throw up blogs with the intention of building it to a few dollars per day, and then move onto the next project.

 If you are, you’re leaving a lot of money on the table.